 Fermented vegetables seemed so much more involved – you need special equipment and make it in large batches and most of my family doesn’t like the taste of vinegar.at.all.
 So fermenting vegetables has stayed on the “someday” list for longer than it needed to.

-I discovered that I could make small batches of fermented food in mason jars using a fermentation airlock system, like Fermentools.
+I discovered that I could make small batches of fermented food in mason jars using the Easy Fermenter.
 This totally changed how I viewed fermenting vegetables.
 Here’s why…

 - I don’t need to buy an expensive crock

 - I can make several different ferments at a time (I have the 6 pack set)

 - I don’t need to transfer the fermented vegetables to another container for storage

 - I can ferment in small batches (Remember the part about my family not liking anything tasting like vinegar?
 I feel like I can do some experimenting without wasting money.)

 Why you should consider adding fermented food to your diet

 To me this is the million dollar question.
 I don’t want to do something just because others are doing it or because it’s the new “magic bullet” in healthy living.
 I don’t believe that just because some cultures have a tradition of fermenting vegetables that all vegetables should be fermented or that you should only eat fermented vegetables.
 I do, however, believe that fermented foods have a place in a healthy lifestyle.

 Unfortunately we live in a culture (if you are in the US) that is obsessed with getting rid of bacteria.
 And yet, we need the good bacteria (probiotics) to help us live heatly lives.
 Our intestinal tract is full of bacteria, most of it good, and it is our single most valuable defense against sickness.
 When we have good digestion our body gets the nourishment it needs to fight off viruses and bad bacteria.
 And fermented foods are full of probiotics that help with digestion.